 Serial Connections

 The Iron Pi features two industrial serial ports: one RS-485 port, and one RS-232 port.
-Additionally, there is a TTL serial console port intended for diagnostic and recovery use.
+Additionally, there is a intended for diagnostic and recovery use.

 The RS-485 port is located on the Iron Pi's main terminal block.
 It is accessible in the Iron Pi's OS as /dev/ttySC0